L3Renee/Azure-and-Remote-Desktop-Project/README.md

 -  Type in what you want for the virtual machine, ex: VM1.
 -  Click on the region that you are in.
 -  For image click Windows 10 for Windows VM and Ubuntu Server for Linux VM.
--  For the username and password remember it bc it is needed to remotely connect you VM's using remote desktop.
+-  For the username and password remember it bc it is needed to remotely connect your VM's using remote desktop.
 -  Click: I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.
 -  Click Review & Create.
 -  Once created click on Windows 10 VM to get the public IP Address.